denten-books/plain-text/1-metaphor.md

 architecture of human-computer interaction.
 It is all the more important today, as immersive computational environments begin to structure experience beyond the merely instrumental.
-Computers increasingly mediate in the interface between the public and the private, art and politics, and mind and body.
+Computers increasingly mediate in the interface between the public and the private, art and politics, mind and body.
 The simulacrum requires that we advance a reflective "science of the mimetic arts" lest we lose a sense of what Michael Taussig has called the "space ulterior to mimesis" [@taussig_mimesis_1993, 129-144].
 The suspension of disbelief must remain, as it was in Samuel Coleridge's original formulation, a willful act, containing further a "semblance of truth" required to animate the shadows of imagination [@coleridge_biographia_1917, 6-7].
 An involuntary or worse yet forced suspension of disbelief can only lead to a state of total critical disempowerment.

 The history of human-computer interaction passes through several distinct stages, defined by their relationship to representation.
-Early computers were programmed by manipulating a complex arrangement of wires and relays.
-With time, that configuration could be abstracted into symbolic states, signified by marks on paper or tape.
+Early computers were programmed by physically manipulating a complex arrangement of wires and relays.
+With time, that configuration could be abstracted into symbolic states, signified by visible marks on paper and later invisible electromagnetic marks on tape.
 In the next stage of development, the physical arrangement of gates and relays was further codified into an artificial language.
 The programmer operated with a constrained vocabulary, receiving messages in response, in a dialog resembling human communication.
-Finally, as the use of computers spread, the paradigm of so called "direct interaction" shifted emphasis from verbal cues to visual and from symbol to icon.
-The communication was and continues to be direct in the sense of immediacy and immersion.
-By comparison to the verbal symbol, the icon appears to have relationship to the remote materialities of machine states less arbitrary than the symbol.
-Finally, one imagines an indexical connection between human and machine, by which brain states and machine states could correspond by a physical rather than merely visual linkage.
-It would be a mistake however, to understand this historical trajectory as one of increasing immediacy.
-A grammar of transformations always intercedes in the transition between brain states and machine configurations.
-The ability to govern that grammar sets the rules of engagement.
-The growing immediacy of computational mimesis underscores the political importance of holding the mechanisms of mediation in critical view.
-In reflecting on the history of human-computer interaction, I find myself with Plato, Baudrillard, and Taussig, increasingly suspicious of a totalizing mimesis: the more compelling the simulation, the more concealed the materialities of its production.
+As the use of computers spread, the paradigm of so called "direct interaction" shifted emphasis from verbal cues to visual and from symbol to icon.
+The communication was and continues to be direct in the sense of felt immediacy and immersion.
+By comparison to the verbal symbol, the icon appears to have a relationship to the remote materialities of machine states less arbitrary than the symbol.
+Finally, one imagines an indexical connection between human and machine, by which brain states and machine states could correspond through a physical rather than merely visual linkage.
+The so called direct neural interfaces bypass inscription---word and picture---altogether, making use of neuroprosthetics---implants and surface electrodes---to connect human and machine.
+It would be a mistake however to accept the insistence on "directness" at face value or to understand the arc of this historical trajectory as one that leads the gradual loss of mediation.
+In the transition between brain states and machine configurations, a morphological grammar always intercedes.
+The grammar sets the rules of engagement.
+The growing sense of immediacy of computational mimesis underscores the political importance of holding the mechanisms of mediation in critical view.
+Reflecting on the history of human-computer interaction in light of metaphor theory, I find myself with Plato, Baudrillard, and Taussig, suspicious of a totalizing
+mimesis: the more compelling the simulation, the more removed from its material contexts, the more concealed the logistics of its production.

 Before the 1980s, the dominant paradigm of interacting with machines was the dialog [@shaw_joss:_1964; @cameron_dialog:_1967; @gaines_timesharing_1986;